Li Bai — Great Poet and Mysterious Swordsman

 His other son lived as an ordinary person, whose two daughters married ordinary peasants.

-Some politicians who admired Li Bai suggested his two granddaughters remarry to some nobles that were big fans of Li Bai, but they refused to do so.
+Some politicians who admired him suggested his two granddaughters remarry to some nobles that were big fans of Li Bai, but they refused to do so.

 Afterward, his family disappeared from the public forever.